lm695/site/pages/artic/artic_ebov-seq-sop-1.0.0.md

 13. On the assay screen, select the sample volume and units:

-    > a) Press the `+` or `–` buttons on the wheel, or anywhere on the wheel itself, to select the sample volume added to the assay tube (from 1–20&micro;L).
+    > Press the `+` or `–` buttons on the wheel, or anywhere on the wheel itself, to select the sample volume added to the assay tube (from 1–20&micro;L).
     >
-    > b) From the unit dropdown menu, select the units for the output sample concentration.
+    > From the unit dropdown menu, select the units for the output sample concentration.

 14. Insert a sample tube into the sample chamber, close the lid, then press `Read tube`.
 When the reading is complete (~3 seconds), remove the sample tube.